-To reset the Menu layout, tap the X at the top of the screen, and then tap Reset Mode Menu.
+To reset the Menu layout, tap the three-dots icon next to the Sync setting, and then tap Reset Mode Menu.

 Main Mode

 The enhanced Main Mode gives you an overview of the most-used functions in MPC, improving workflow efficiency and streamlining access to crucial visual feedback and editing functions.